-Professionally I’ve explored the human experience as an actor/director, delved into the depths of what ails people as an Alternative Medicine Practitioner and Acupuncturist; and over the past few years, I’ve challenged companies to diagnose their workplaces with the goal of streamlining workplace operations, improving internal policies, and elevating the workplace experience so that employees can do their best work.
+Professionally, I’ve explored the human experience as an actor/director, delved into the depths of what ails people as an Alternative Medicine Practitioner and Acupuncturist, and over the past few years, I’ve challenged companies to diagnose their workplaces to streamline workplace operations, improving internal policies, and elevating the workplace experience so that employees can do their best work.

-I love making new friends and bringing people together, although that’s become more challenging to do in person over the past two months.
+I love making new friends and bringing people together – although that’s become more physically challenging over the past two months.

 So here we are.

 It’s been over a month since San Francisco issued the order to shelter in place to help flatten the curve of COVID-19.
 In that time, the number of people diagnosed and lives lost globally has increased exponentially.
 The impact on unemployment and the economy has been severe.
-The psychological toll that this has taken on all of us has yet to be fully processed and who knows when it will.
+The psychological toll this has taken on us has yet to be fully processed, and who knows when it will.

-Some days I wake up and it feels like someone took apart the most complicated toy ever, all the pieces laid scattered before me and I can’t figure out how to put it all back together.
+Some days, I wake up, and it feels like someone took apart the most complicated toy ever.
+All the pieces lay scattered before me, and I don’t know how to put it all back together.

 Now I understand why the sales of jigsaw puzzles and LEGOs have skyrocketed over the past few weeks.

 Yes.
-We’re stuck at home and in need of a non-screentime activity, but I also think we’re all trying to figure out how to make sense of all the scattered pieces before us, in hopes of putting it all back together.
+We’re stuck at home and need a non-screentime activity, but I also think we’re all trying to figure out how to make sense of all the scattered pieces before us in hopes of putting it all back together.

 As I mentioned in a previous article:

-In this time of physical isolation [distancing], we are being forced to experience ourselves differently.
-How we relate to those close to us, to the outside world, and to the work we do.
+In this time of physical isolation [distancing], we are forced to experience ourselves differently, how we relate to those close to us, to the outside world, and to the work we do.

-As if they were reading my thoughts, I heard someone on a recent workplace webinar say: “Every interaction we have with people, products, and spaces are all happening with a self-preservation mindset.”
+As if they were reading my thoughts, I heard someone on a recent workplace webinar say: “Every interaction we have with people, products, and spaces is all happening with a self-preservation mindset.”